OpenBB-finance/OpenBB/openbb_sdk/CONTRIBUTING.md

 Note that the return of each charting function should respect the already defined return types: `Tuple[OpenBBFigure, Dict[str, Any]]`.

-The returned tuple contains a `OpenBBFigure` that is a interactive plotly figure that can be used in a Python interpreter, and a `Dict[str, Any]` that contains the raw data that can be leveraged on the API.
+The returned tuple contains a `OpenBBFigure` that is an interactive plotly figure that can be used in a Python interpreter, and a `Dict[str, Any]` that contains the raw data leveraged by the API.

 After you're done implementing the charting function, you can simply use either the Python interface or the API to get the chart.
 To do so, you'll only need to set the already available `chart` argument to `True`.

-Refer to the [charting extension documentation](openbb_sdk/extensions/charting/README.md) for more information on usage.
+Refer to the charting extension [documentation](openbb_sdk/extensions/charting/README.md) for more information on usage.

-### Using the `to_chart` OBBject method
+#### Using the `to_chart` OBBject method

 The `OBBject` is the custom OpenBB object that is returned by the SDK commands.
 It implements a set of `to_<something>` functions that enable the user to easily transform the data into a different format.